yildizmy/pet-clinic/backend/src/main/resources/docs/how_to_run.md

 <br/>

 Then the application starts on http://localhost:3000/ and will be opened on your default browser.
-After this step, the application can be used by one of the accounts below:
+At this step, the application can be used by one of the accounts below:
 Alternatively, API requests can be sent to the endpoints using Postman, etc. For this purpose, see the details on [How to test?](how_to_test.md) section.
 <br/>